xan1242/MC3CarRandomizer/README.md

 4. Save creation - this is where the seed is generated

-5. Race finish - this is where the car randomization is triggered
+5. Race finish - this is where the vehicle randomization is triggered

-6. Race over screen - this is where verification that you've randomized the car happens
+6. Race over screen - this is where verification that you've randomized the vehicle happens

-The car list is obtained from a vehicle list pointer (at `0x006E0170` in the Remix US build) that the game creates from `tune/vehicle/vehicle.lst`.
+The vehicle list is obtained from a vehicle list pointer (at `0x006E0170` in the Remix US build) that the game creates from `tune/vehicle/vehicle.lst`.

 The vehicle count is found right next to the vehicle list pointer as a 16-bit integer.